RocketGod-git/Ubertooth-Bluetooth-Spy/README.md

 ## ☠️ Prerequisites!

 You need an Ubertooth device and have all the drivers installed.
-Try this to be sure:
+Try this to be sure (I'm using Linux OS):

 ```
 ubertooth-util -v